discostubee/gamestool/README.txt

 Boost
 x11 for OSX (linux is already visible) gtest (if building for testing apps)

+--- For Linux, get openGL
+OpenGL is provided via MESA in ubuntu 12.

 --- Link external static libs in Eclipse
 You will sometimes need to link to some static libraries, and in an effort